 The Ocean Technology Development Tank: Pioneering Advanced Fisheries and Marine Mammal Survey Technologies

-The new SWFSC laboratory in La Jolla is planned to incorporate a large sea- and fresh-water Ocean Technology Development Tank.
-This world-class facility will expand NOAA’s ability to develop and apply advanced technologies for surveys of fisheries resources and their associated ecosystems and to foster collaborations on fisheries management issues.
-The building will also house state-of-the-art laboratories for biotechnology, photogrammetry and life history, and necropsy; experimental aquaria; and extensive collections of California Current ichthyoplankton and tissue samples for marine mammal and marine turtle genetics.
+The new SWFSC laboratory in La Jolla incorporates a large sea- and fresh-water Ocean Technology Development Tank.
+This world-class facility expands NOAA’s ability to develop and apply advanced technologies for surveys of fisheries resources and their associated ecosystems and to foster collaborations on fisheries management issues.

-With the construction of the Ocean Technology Development Tank, the SWFSC will continue its pioneering work in the development and use of acoustical and optical technologies for non-lethal surveys of protected and managed species (mammals, fishes and turtles) and for the detection of near-surface fish schools (such as sardine) during ship-based surveys.
-The test tank will support ecosystem-based fisheries management through new or innovative uses of technologies, including novel platforms for deploying optical and acoustic sensors, such as inexpensive instrumented buoys and small craft, remotely operated vehicles (ROV) and autonomous underwater vehicles (AUV), gliders, untethered profilers, drifters and floats.
+The new facility enables the SWFSC to continue its pioneering work in the development and use of acoustical and optical technologies for non-lethal surveys of protected and managed species (mammals, fishes and turtles) and for the detection of near-surface fish schools (such as sardine) during ship-based surveys.
+The tank also supports ecosystem-based fisheries management through new and innovative uses of technologies, including novel platforms for deploying optical and acoustic sensors, such as inexpensive instrumented buoys and small craft, remotely operated vehicles (ROV) and autonomous underwater vehicles (AUV), gliders, untethered profilers, drifters and floats.
 This unique research facility will allow NOAA to create the next generation of technologies essential for achieving its current and future missions.
 It will also enhance collaborations with the community of scientists, both locally, at Scripps Institution of Oceanography, and around the globe, to develop the next generation of fisheries and oceanographic instrumentation.
 An Ocean Technology Development Tank will provide a controlled environment to develop, test, and calibrate these technologies before deploying them on routine surveys or at remote locations at sea.

 SWFSC's Ocean Technology Development Tank PDF